1.1 The definitions and rules of interpretation in this clause apply in this Agreement.

 (b) the Organiser’s use of the Sponsor’s Marks in accordance with clause 2.3 will not infringe the rights of any third party;

-(d) it shall procure the manufacture, packaging, distribution, advertising and sale of all materials incorporating the Event Marks in compliance with all laws, regulations, by-laws, safety standards and ethical norms relating to their manufacture, promotion, distribution and sale, including, without limitation, the highest standards of business ethics prevailing in the industry, in particular those relating to child or prison labour.
+(c) it shall procure the manufacture, packaging, distribution, advertising and sale of all materials incorporating the Webinar Marks in compliance with all laws, regulations, by-laws, safety standards and ethical norms relating to their manufacture, promotion, distribution and sale, including, without limitation, the highest standards of business ethics prevailing in the industry, in particular those relating to child or prison labour.

 8. ANTI-BRIBERY AND DATA PROTECTION